rohan-paul/monsterapi_test/README.md

 ✨ Effortlessly Launch Your RAG Chat Bot in Minutes Using Monster-API—No Coding Needed!

-📌 And also no need to go through the headache of setting up GPU infrastructure and preparing the environment.
+📌 Forget the hassle of configuring GPUs and prepping your environment.

 Its all taken care of by @monsterapis .
 Its simplified integration of LLM deployment with RAG-pipeline and chat User interface, allows for seamless user interaction with your own documents or knowledge-base.